arvindpunk/crud-benchmark/README.md

 ## Usage

 1. Navigate to root of the project.
-2. Run `docker-compose --env-file backends/node-express/.env up`, replacing `node-express` with the corresponding backend.
+2. Run `docker compose -f docker-compose.yml -f backends/node-express/docker-compose.dev.yml up`, replacing `node-express` with the corresponding backend.
 Note: This will set up a development container up and you can make changes to the source, restarting would pick up the new changes.
 3. Exec into the sql container and run `./createDB.sh`.
 This step won't be required in the future.